What is Anger?

 Below are some tips that may help you manage your anger:

-Find Help with Anger Management
+Finding Help with Anger Management

-If you or someone you know struggles with Anger issues, it is important to know there is help available.
-Managing anger well is a learned behavior and requires practice.
-Help from an anger management counselor or group therapy sessions can go along way in helping an individual improve their quality of life.
+If you or someone you know struggles with Anger issues, you are not alone.
+There is help available.
+The ability to manage anger is a learned behavior and requires practice.
+Help from an anger management counselor or group therapy sessions can go along way in helping anyone improve their quality of life.
 Search the TherapyTribe therapist directory and find an anger management therapist or counselor that is right for you.